 The Pittsburgh region is run in large part by more than 500 unelected board members of authorities, commissions and other governmental agencies.

 Board members usually don’t get headlines.
 Those go to the mayor, the county executive or, occasionally, council members, controllers and directors.
-But boards often decide what does and doesn’t get built, who gets contracts and grants, what rates and fees we pay for everything from bus rides to water, and more.
+But boards often push for new policies, award contracts and grants, lead the charge against disease and pollution, and more.

-Now, as the region copes with the effects of the coronavirus pandemic, the operations of those boards are likely to affect our lives and futures more than ever.
-Already, boards are switching gears from managing growth to addressing an economic emergency.
+Now, as the region copes with the effects of the COVID-19 pandemic and surging civil rights concerns, the operations of those boards are likely to affect our lives and futures more than ever.
 It’s time we got to know them better.

-PublicSource’s new Board Explorer sheds light on the boards and their roles, providing information about each member and inviting analysis of this important part of the region’s power structure.
+PublicSource’s new Board Explorer sheds light on these panels and their roles, providing information about each member and inviting analysis of this important part of the region’s power structure.

 Over the coming months, PublicSource will add more boards, further analysis and deeper looks at key members.
 Explore with us and, if you have a story idea or something you think we should investigate, please let us know.